simona-tkww/databus-testing/README.md

 # databus-testing

-Testing setup for databus messaging system with publisher app and subscriber app.
+Testing setup for databus messaging system with publisher and subscriber apps.

 ## What This Does